2017 American Dairy Science Association (ADSA) Annual Meeting (link)

 2016 Family Day at the Dairy at the UF Dairy Unit in Hague, Florida [Link]

-This open house free to the public event was held on Saturday, March 19th, 2016 and it is a great way to learn where dairy foods come from!
+Open house event held on Saturday, March 19th, 2016.
+Itis a great way to learn where dairy foods come from!
 This event includes opportunities to see cows being milked, tour barn facilities, examine cattle feed, pet calves, sample dairy products, make butter, take a hayride, climb into a tractor and learn how UF/IFAS dairy research help the state’s dairy farmers produce better milk at lower cost and keep their herds comfortable and healthy while protecting the environment.
 Our lactation physiology lab stand showed the public how milking machines work, the differences between colostrum and milk and the anatomy of the cow udder to better understand how milk is made!.

 Amino Acid Nutrition of Dairy Cows – Adisseo-Sponsored Course, 2016 – Presentation: Mammary Gland Amino Acid Metabolism